wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 As expected, PEI's collection is sparse and shallow compared to the others, which is no reflection on anything other than its size.
 It's unfair to compare it to much larger libraries except to serve some kind of illustration like this.
 On the other hand, comparing Toronto and York, two large universities in the same city, is quite interesting.
 Toronto is clearly broader and deeper than York:  its collection is larger and covers more subjects, apparently across the board.
 In B (Philosophy, Psychology, Religion) Toronto has more (both close to the x-axis and stretching out to the far side), probably because it has divinity programs.
 M (Music) and N (Fine Arts) are both denser.
 P is much richer than at York, with far more high spikes.
 The science cluster in Q is also much denser.

-University ranking reports usually have small sections about the libraries, giving some numbers about the size of the collections and student satisfaction.
-Perhaps one day a dentograph will also be included so that the reader can get a quick impression of collection sizes and strengths.

 # Future directions

 I hope that readers will find the ideas here interesting and extend them beyond what I've described.
-There are two possible lines of future work that I see, but I hope readers will find more.
+Aside from the other possible uses described at the beginning of the paper, there are two lines of future work that I see, but I hope readers will find more.

-First, being three-dimensional, there are more possibilities for the mountain dentographs.
+First, there are more ways to use the three dimensions of mountain dentographs.
 Perhaps it would be possible to fly around inside the mountain dentograph, exploring the collection and seeing flags or labels on the mountains to identify what LC number or subject they represent.
 In R some interactivity is possible with the `persp3d` command, which makes it possible to rotate and zoom the image.
 The arguments are the same but the experience is very different from `persp`.
 Run this to try it:

     > library(rgl)
     > persp3d(utoronto.table, theta = -5, phi = 20,